 I hereby certify that the subdivision plat shown hereon has been found to comply with the Subdivision Regulations of the Town of Archer Lodge, North Carolina, and that this plat has been approved for recording in the Office of the Register of Deeds of Johnston County.
-This plat is null and void if not recorded at the Johnston County Deed Registry within 60 days of the date written below.
-Date Town Planner I hereby cert Lodge, North f Approval for Recording - Exempt Plat cify that this plat is exempt from the Subdivision Regulations with the Town of Archer Carolina, and that this plat has been approved for recording in the Office of the Deeds of Johnston County.
-Date Town Planner (10) I Review Officer 's Certification: State of Nor , Review Officer ofCounty, certify that the map or plat to which this is affixed meets all statutory requirements for recording.
-Date Review Officer (12) Acceptance of Offer of Dedication I hereby cert e used only if Town Council accepts an offer of dedication. cify that all parks and greenways as shown on this plat were accepted, as specified, Council by a resolution adopted at the meeting held on, 2 Date Town Clerk (13) Subdivision Ro pad Disclosure Statement: are required to give lot purchases a subdivision street disclosure statement pursuant .6(F) of the North Carolina General Statutes.
-(14) Additional Cert tifications, Statements, or Notations necessary.
-Impervious Surface Per Lot. e whether lot is within a protected watershed.
-(15) I Electronic Sigr natures. software) ma statements i gital or electronic signatures ("e-signatures" such as those provided by Adobe Sign ay be substituted for a handwritten signature on any of the above certification included on a subdivision plat.
-17-22 UDOTA 1-22)
+This plat is null and void if n below. ot recorded at the Johnston County Deed Registry within 60 days of the date written Date Town Planner I hereby cer Lodge, Nortl f Approval for Recording - Exempt Plat if Approval for Recording - Exempt Plat if that this plat is exempt from the Subdivision Regulations with the Town of Archer Carolina, and that this plat has been approved for recording in the Office of the Deeds of Johnston County.
+Date Town Planner (10) Review Officer 's Certification: Date Review Officer (12) Acceptance of Offer of Dedication I hereby cer e used only if Town Council accepts an offer of dedication. ify that all parks and greenways as shown on this plat were accepted, as specified, Council by a resolution adopted at the meeting held on, 2 Date Town Clerk (13) Subdivision Ro pad Disclosure Statement: are required to give lot purchases a subdivision street disclosure statement pursuant .6(F) of the North Carolina General Statutes.
+(14) Additional Cer tifications, Statements, or Notations necessary.
+Impervious Surface Per Lot. whether lot is within a protected watershed.
+(15) Electronic Sigr natures.
+Varifiable di gital or electronic signatures ("a signatures" quab as those provided by Adoba Sign

+Verifiable digital or electronic signatures ("e-signatures" such as those provided by Adobe Sign software) may be substituted for a handwritten signature on any of the above certification statements included on a subdivision plat.
+(Amended 03-07-22 AL2022-03-1)